BeauxBarker/jekflix-blog-1st/_posts/2024-06-17-how-to-sublimate-on-shipping-boxes.md

 ### Step-by-Step Process

 1. **Prepare the Cardboard**: Start with a clean, dry cardboard surface.
 Ensure there are no dust or oils that could interfere with the coating process.
-2. **Apply SubliSnap**: Evenly spray a thin layer of SubliSnap onto the cardboard.
-Allow it to dry completely.
-This coating prepares the surface to accept sublimation inks.
+2. **Apply SubliSnap**: Evenly spread the solution onto the cardboard.
+The first box tends to get the most solution and you may need to wipe the excess off.
 3. **Print the Design**: Use a sublimation printer to print your design onto sublimation paper.
 Ensure the design is mirrored before printing.
 4. **Align and Tape**: Place the printed sublimation paper onto the coated cardboard, aligning it precisely.
 Secure it with heat-resistant tape to prevent any shifting during the transfer process.
 5. **Heat Press or Convection Oven**: